 ***REFUNDS ARE NOT ISSUED FOR STUDENTS WITH MONTHLY PAYMENT PLANS UNTIL THE PLAN IS PAID IN FULL***

 If the student is no longer eligible to receive financial aid or student loans, his/her account will be adjusted accordingly.
-Any refund received for these funds must be reimbursed to Saint Mary's IMMEDIATELY.
+Any refund received for these funds must be reimbursed to Saint Mary's College IMMEDIATELY.

 Please Note: Refund checks should be cashed promptly.
 Checks more than 180 days (6 months) old are considered stale and may be voided.
-Please check with the Business Office Student Accounts, before attempting to deposit or cash any refund older than 180 days.
+Please check with the Business Office, Student Accounts Department, before attempting to deposit or cash any refund older than 180 days.
 Students who are Federal Title IV recipients are subject to Federal law which requires the College to return stale refund checks to the Federal program which generated the refund.
 Once these funds are returned (usually to loan programs) the College cannot request the funds again.